trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/ListSortingRecipes.md

 # ListSortingRecipes

-Demonstrates how to sort lists using Comparator Interface
+Demonstrates how to sort lists using the Comparator Interface

 **Group** Collection Recipes